smallstep/certificates/docs/docker.md

     $ docker pull smallstep/step-ca
     ```

-3. Create the required volumens.
+3. Create the required volumes.

     We need to create a volume in docker where we will store our PKI as well as
     the step-ca configuration file.